Skip to main content

 HIV-1 Patient Partnership Program: Basic Research and HIV Social Science

-With long-standing commitment from Philadelphia FIGHT and the University of Pennsylvania along with the Robert I. Jacobs Fund of The Philadelphia Foundation, the HIV-1 Patient Partnership Program was established to provide clinical material for basic research and to sponsor the Jonathan Lax Memorial Lecture (also supported by Henry S. Miller, Jr. and Ken Nimblett).
+With long-standing commitment from Philadelphia FIGHT and the University of Pennsylvania along with the Robert I. Jacobs Fund of The Philadelphia Foundation, the HIV-1 Patient Partnership Program was established to provide clinical material for basic research and to sponsor the Jonathan Lax Memorial Lecture (also supported by Ken Nimblett in memory of his husband, Rusty Miller, and The Summerhill Trust, established by Martha Stengel Miller).
 Research with clinical material obtained from this program is focused on mechanisms of AIDS immunopathology.
-This collaborative link between our research team and over 6000 HIV-1 patients in the Philadelphia region has led to the largest HIV Cure clinical trial to date — the BEAT-HIV Study.
+This collaborative link between our research team and over 6000 HIV-1 patients in the Philadelphia region led to the largest HIV Cure clinical trial to date — the BEAT-HIV Study from 2014-2018.

 Social Science was added to our HIV cure research agenda to enhance both our preclinical and community engagement efforts.
 The Social Sciences Initiative assesses the acceptability of HIV cure interventions under development and conducts empirical ethics research related to HIV cure.
 Working in close collaboration, BEAT-HIV investigators and community stakeholders have developed a robust agenda of educational activities, community-based projects, and basic/clinical research designed to ensure comprehensive understanding and to provide guidance on the ethical conduct of HIV cure-directed research.